Diet for Summer Season

 Drink plenty of water, stay away from the sun, and avoid taxing activity during hot weather conditions.

-Besides this, give to the patient plenty of fruits & vegetables.
-Good protein intake like legumes, beans, tofu, low fat milk & milk products is also important.
-It is also known that Peppermint oil mixed with water is another great remedy for heatstroke.
+Besides this, give the patient plenty of fruits & vegetables.
+Good protein intake like legumes, beans, tofu, low-fat milk & milk products is also important.
+It is also known that Peppermint oil mixed with water is another great remedy for heat stroke.

-Simple diet chart to be followed during summer season
+Simple diet chart to be followed during the summer season

 An ideal summer diet would be as follows:

 - Two glasses of water, followed by a cup of tea & 2 lite biscuits on rising.